 Crustless Cheesecake Recipe

-A delicious light German cheesecake made with quark cheese (or cottage cheese).
+A delicious light German cheesecake made with quark cheese (or cottage cheese or Greek yogurt).

 - 1 cup sugar